Max Planck Institute of Molecular Physiology: Mechanistic Cell Biology

-The Department of Mechanistic Cell Biology aims to better understand the molecular mechanisms of cell division and their regulation.
+The Department of Mechanistic Cell Biology (Director: Andrea Musacchio) aims to better understand the molecular mechanisms of cell division and their regulation.
 The main focus is on the key proteins that control the division of chromosomes during mitosis, a process that separates sister chromatids into two identical daughter cells, thereby maintaining chromosome stability.

 Systemic Cell Biology

-The Department of Systemic Cell Biology studies the regulation of signal transduction processes in cells.
+The Department of Systemic Cell Biology (Director: Philippe Bastiaens) studies the regulation of signal transduction processes in cells.
 These processes control significant cellular functions such as tissue growth (proliferation) or the differentiation of cells into specialized cell types and, thus, determine the fate of each cell.

 Structural Biochemistry

-The Department of Structural Biochemistry focuses on structural and functional analyses of biologically and medically relevant membrane proteins and macromolecular complexes.
+The Department of Structural Biochemistry (Director: Stefan Raunser) focuses on structural and functional analyses of biologically and medically relevant membrane proteins and macromolecular complexes.
 Special attention is given to the investigation into the molecular mechanisms of muscle contraction and the infection with bacterial toxins.
 Furthermore, membrane proteins that play an important role in the synthesis, transport, and homeostasis of cholesterol in the body are examined.

 Chemical Biology

-Research in the Department of Chemical Biology concentrates on the interface between organic chemistry and biology.
+Research in the Department of Chemical Biology (Director: Herbert Waldmann) concentrates on the interface between organic chemistry and biology.
 By using biochemical and chemical techniques, researchers identify and develop new tools for the investigation of biologically relevant processes and phenomena.